 AMR Frequently Asked Questions

-As part of our efforts to improve and enhance service for our customers, NIPSCO is upgrading the way it reads natural gas and electric meters through the installation of an Automated Meter Reading (AMR) System.
-The new AMR system will be installed on all meters across NIPSCO’s service territory.
+As part of our efforts to improve and enhance service for our customers, we have upgraded the way we read natural gas and electric meters through the installation of an Automated Meter Reading (AMR) System.

 2. Is this the same thing as a "smart meter"?